 3) Spring-release latches.
 Like motorized latching mechanisms, the mechanical components of spring-release latches move independently of the motor that actuates them.
 Most lock boxes on the market are equipped with spring-release latching mechanisms.
 The latching mechanism pictured here is one of the most common, and it is the weakest by far.
 Other spring-release latching mechanisms are easily actuated with paperclips and wire scraps, provided holes are available to exploit.
 Such is the case with GunVault’s GVB 1000, RPNB's RP19003, and Union Safe Co.’s Item #62984.

 4) Solenoid-locked boltwork.
-As described in the Handgun safe design section, a solenoid must be installed in a way to prevent the solenoid pin from being shaken or bounced, which would allow the boltwork to move freely.
-Because safes featuring solenoid-locked boltwork have been exposed online, manufacturers have started experimenting with new arrangements.
-The TigerKing BGX-5/D1-30XH-1 features a solenoid encased in a housing with a pivoting lever built into it; when the solenoid receives power, the pin snaps down, allowing the lever to be pushed out of the way by the boltwork.
+As described in the Handgun safe design section, a solenoid must be installed in a way to prevent the solenoid pin from being shaken or bounced or otherwise manipulated, which would allow the boltwork to move freely.
+Manufacturers have experimented with new arrangements.
+One strategy is to design a solenoid such that it is encased in a housing with a pivoting lever built into it; when the solenoid receives power, the pin snaps down, allowing the lever to retract.
 The intervening lever makes this device highly resistant to being bounced open.
 Yet, an easily pried keypad fitting on the outside of a safe can still leave a solenoid vulnerable to attack.
 See Union Safe Co.
 64010: A Piece Of Junk, Extra Large.

 ELECTRONIC COMPONENTS OF

 THE LOCKING MECHANISM

 1) Reset buttons.
 Reset buttons for programming new access codes and buttons for registering fingerprints are among the most easy-to-highjack components in lock boxes.
 Either the buttons themselves are accessible through a bit of creative probing with wires or metal shims, or in some cases the wires connecting these buttons to the main circuitry boards are accessible.